 New Treatments for Headache Pain

-Head pain can be debilitating and may substantially decrease the quality of one’s life.
-Headaches can occur at any time for no particular reason, or they can be a result of specific triggers, such as dehydration, eating the wrong foods, or sensitivity to light.
-Most people think that their options stop at over-the-counter pain medications.
-The following is a list of new treatments for headache pain that are worth mentioning to your doctor if you have chronic, debilitating pain.
+Headache pain can be debilitating and often affects the quality of one’s life.
+Headaches can occur at any time for no particular reason, or they can be as a result of specific triggers, such as dehydration, poor food choices or sensitivity to light.
+Many people think that their only option is over-the-counter pain medications.
+However, new treatments are now available.

-2. Botox or nerve blocks for the treatment of chronic headaches, tension headaches or migraines.
-Botox is typically used to treat wrinkles; however, a doctor may use Botox to treat headaches that do not respond to other medications.
-Injections of Botox are known to cause pain relief for up to four months in most individuals.
+OnabotulinumtoxinA is used to treat chronic headaches, tension headaches or migraines.
+It is well known for treating wrinkles.
+A doctor may use it to treat headaches that do not respond to other medications.
+Injections of onabotulinumtoxinA are known to cause pain relief for up to four months in most individuals.